 Globalworth Real Estate Investment's score of 32 is higher than 53% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Globalworth Real Estate Investments, headquartered in Romania (RO), reported total carbon emissions of approximately 28,246,000 kg CO2e.
-This figure includes 7,150,000 kg CO2e from Scope 1 emissions and 19,678,000 kg CO2e from Scope 2 emissions.
-The company also disclosed Scope 3 emissions amounting to 1,418,000 kg CO2e.
-For the same year, in Poland (PL), Globalworth's emissions were about 80,852,000 kg CO2e, with 2,612,000 kg CO2e from Scope 1 and 78,240,000 kg CO2e from Scope 2.
-Globalworth has set ambitious climate commitments, aiming to reduce its greenhouse gas emissions intensity by 46% by 2030, using 2019 as the baseline year.
-This target encompasses both Scope 1 and Scope 2 emissions, and the company has also committed to measuring and reducing its Scope 3 emissions.
-These targets have been validated by the Science Based Targets initiative (SBTi), aligning with the goal of limiting global warming to 1.5°C. Overall, Globalworth is actively working towards significant emissions reductions while enhancing its sustainability practices in the real estate sector.
+In 2024, Globalworth Real Estate Investments reported total carbon emissions of approximately 28,246,000 kg CO2e in Romania, with emissions broken down into Scope 1 at about 7,150,000 kg CO2e, Scope 2 at approximately 19,678,000 kg CO2e, and Scope 3 at around 1,418,000 kg CO2e.
+For its global operations, the company disclosed Scope 3 emissions totalling about 106,629,000 kg CO2e, alongside Scope 1 and 2 emissions of approximately 16,998,000 kg CO2e.
+Globalworth has set ambitious climate commitments, aiming to reduce its greenhouse gas emissions intensity by 46% by 2030 compared to 2019 baseline levels for both Scope 1 and Scope 2 emissions.
+This commitment also includes a focus on measuring and reducing Scope 3 emissions, reflecting a comprehensive approach to sustainability.
+These targets have been validated by the Science Based Targets initiative (SBTi), aligning with the goal of limiting global warming to 1.5°C. The company’s emissions data is not cascaded from any parent organization, indicating that all reported figures are derived directly from Globalworth Real Estate Investments Limited.

 Access structured emissions data, company-specific emission factors, and source documents